ellennickles/code-your-way-s23/week5/README.md

 ### Part 2: Re/Code

+- Work locally in a Git repository and code your own full screen screensaver.
-- Code your own screensaver!
-(Hmmm... are we coming full circle to Week 1's preloaders?)
-Further extend one of the examples above or combine some?
+  (Hmmm... coming full circle to Week 1's preloaders?)
+Further extend one of your modified examples above or combine some?
+  - Use our Git Intro guide above for reference and try:
+    - Committing your changes as you develop your sketch
+    - Creating at least one new branch to develop a version with a new feature
+    - Switching back and forth between branches
+    - Merging one branch into another
 - Possible inspiration
   - Featured artists in the Class Slides
   - Classic Windows screensavers,